ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 .. code:: yaml

   dask:
-    use: threaded  # This can be omitted
+    use: local_threaded  # This can be omitted
-    clusters:
-      threaded:
-        type: default
+    profiles:
+      local_threaded:
         num_workers: 4

 To switch to a process-based scheduler, use: